 Computing makes a contribution to the teaching of PSHE and citizenship in that children in Computing classes learn to work together in a collaborative manner.
 They also develop a sense of global citizenship by using the internet and email.
 Through discussion of safety and other issues related to electronic communication, the children develop their own view about the use and misuse of Computing.
-This is taught through a series of E-Safety lessons, which are taught by every year group at least three times per year and feature heavily in computing lessons.
+This is taught through a series of Online-Safety lessons, which are taught through the Kapow units that specifically focus on online-safety.
 These are also engrained in the schools general ethos.
-E-safety encourages children to think about the choices they make online, alongside considering the impact of their choices.
+Online-safety teaching actively encourages children to think about the choices they make online, alongside considering the impact of their choices.